 |

-During this web seminar participants will learn how to incorporate the excitement
+During this web seminar participants learned how to incorporate the excitement of

-of rocketry into the classroom and receive an overview of the student engineering
+rocketry into the classroom.
+They received an overview of the student engineering

 design challenge Spacecraft Structures.
 This engaging lesson is an opportunity for